aishack/aishack/tutorials/sift-scale-invariant-feature-transform-scale-space.md

 ---
-title: "SIFT: Scale Invariant Feature Transform (part 2)"
+title: "SIFT: The scale space"
 date: "2010-05-14 22:22:09"
 excerpt: ""
 category: "Computer vision"
 author: "sinha.utkarsh1990@gmail.com"
 post_image: "/static/img/tut/post-sift.jpg"
+series: "SIFT: Theory and Practice"
+part: 2
 ---

 Real world objects are meaningful only at a certain scale.
 You might see a sugar cube perfectly on a table.
 But if looking at the entire milky way, then it simply does not exist.
 This multi-scale nature of objects is quite common in nature.
 And a scale space attempts to replicate this concept on digital images.